Agent says lack of Spanish skills delayed Iowa investigation

 Prosecutors say Bahena Rivera followed Tibbetts while she ran on July 18, 2018, killed her after she threatened to call police then hid her body in a cornfield.
 They say Bahena Rivera led investigators to the body after making a partial confession on Aug.
 20, 2018, and that Tibbetts’ DNA was a match for blood found in his trunk.

-Vileta acknowledged Monday that investigators never found a murder weapon and do not have physical evidence proving that Bahena Rivera killed her, only that her body was in his vehicle’s trunk.
+Vileta acknowledged Monday that investigators never found a murder weapon and do not have physical evidence proving Bahena Rivera killed her, only that her body was in his vehicle’s trunk.
 Bahena Rivera told police that he “blacked out” and couldn’t remember how he killed Tibbetts.

+Vileta said the evidence suggests Tibbetts was abducted on a road outside Brooklyn around 8 p.m., but that he does not know precisely where or when she was killed.

+Data from Tibbetts’ cellphone provider shows her phone was moving at a running pace before accelerating to over 60 mph and eventually slowing down and stopping several miles away, FBI agent Kevin Horan testified.

+Agents narrowed their focus to that rural area, where her body was later found.
+Her cellphone and FitBit device were never recovered, Vileta said.

 After identifying Bahena Rivera as a person of interest Aug.
-16, Vileta said he had to find Spanish-speaking officers to question the Mexican national and other dairy farm workers.
-He said that four-day gap was “a nervous time” because investigators wanted to talk to Bahena Rivera as soon as possible.
+16, Vileta said he had to find Spanish-speaking officers to question the Mexican national and other dairy farm workers, describing that four-day gap as “a nervous time.”

-Vileta noted that the “ political environment ” for immigrants living illegally in the U.S. was hostile in 2018, and he said he worried that Bahena Rivera or others might flee if they knew they were being sought for questioning by police.
+Vileta noted that the “ political environment ” for immigrants living illegally in the U.S. was hostile in 2018, and said he worried that Bahena Rivera or others might flee if they knew they were being sought for questioning.
 That’s why investigators took DNA samples from Hispanic workers at the farm, so they could be identified if they later disappeared, he said.

-Vileta said he asked Iowa City police officer Pamela Romero to question Rivera because she is fluent in Spanish, even though it was a concern that she had little interrogation experience.
+Vileta said he asked Iowa City police officer Pamela Romero to question Rivera because she is fluent in Spanish, even though she had little interrogation experience.

 He said he opted not to have Romero translate his questions for Bahena Rivera because doing so would make for a choppy and frustrating discussion, and had Romero continue the interview because Bahena Rivera seemed comfortable speaking with her.